Tuesday, February 26, 2019

 A 700-foot extension - from the Maine Central depot in Benton to the bridge between the towns of Benton and Fairfield was opened on January 19, 1899, and on July 20, a second extension - across the bridges over the Kennebec River to Main and Bridge Streets in Fairfield - was completed.

 Two more short extensions were built in 1900.
-The first, in Fairfield, extended from bridge Street, via Island Street and the property of the Somerset Fibre Company, to an interchange with the Maine Central Railroad, a distance of .63 miles.
-The second, in Benton, extended from the original terminus at Benton Falls, across the Sebasticook River to the Somerset and Kennebec Companies' paper mills, a distance of .13 mile.
+The first, in Fairfield, extended from Bridge Street, via Island Street and the property of the Somerset Fibre Company, to an interchange with the Maine Central Railroad, a distance of .63 miles.
+The second, in Benton, extended from the original terminus at Benton Falls, across the Sebasticook River to the Somerset and Kennebec Companies' paper mills, a distance of .13 of a mile.
 In 1901, .71 miles of track was laid along Main Street in Fairfield to a connection with the Waterville and Fairfield Railway at Fairfield Village.

-Map from 2015 NEERHS book,
+Map from the 2015 NEERHS book,

 "The Illustrated Atlas of Maine's Street &